 The Problem With Narrow Spaces

-But if you really want a continuous loop layout in your small space, despite the fact that it may... not look prototypical, then minimum radius becomes very important to you.
-Don't let someone else's rule of thumb spoil your fun.
-I've said a lot more about space in my article on train tables and boards for children.
+But if you really want a continuous loop layout in your small space, despite the fact that it may not look prototypical, then minimum radius becomes very important to you.
+Despite the traditional rule of thumb, there is no reason you can't create a full 180-degree turn, provided the minimum radius makes it possible.
+And when introducing a child to the fun of model railroading, rules aren't the most important thing.

 04 of 10

-The smallest space a train can turn in is its minimum radius.
+The smallest space a train can turn is referred to as its minimum radius.
 When choosing a scale in model railroading it is important to remember that the larger the scale, the larger the minimum radius for your curves will be.
-The chart at the left shows the minimum curve available in various scales from different model railroad track manufacturers.
-Click the link to read it.
+This chart shows the minimum curve available in various scales from different model railroad track manufacturers.

-In geometry, the diameter is twice the radius.
-But when planning space to turn your trains around, you need to remember that the... radius given by the manufacturers is usually measured from the center of the track, not the outside edge.
-So you need to add the overall width of a track piece to the diameter in order to properly calculate the space needed to turn a train around.Continue to 5 of 10 below.
+In geometry, the diameter is the line segment that bisects the entire circle and is therefore twice as long as the radius.
+But when planning space to turn your... trains around, you need to remember that the radius given by the manufacturers is usually measured from the center of the track, not the outside edge.
+This means that you need to add the overall width of a track piece to the diameter in order to properly calculate the space needed to turn a train around.Continue to 5 of 10 below.

 05 of 10